Give the gift of outdoor adventure with a gift card from Transa.Buy now

 Key properties of Merino wool

-Close-up of merino wool.
+Close-up and cross-section illustration of a merino fibre.

 Merino fibres are only about half as thick as a human hair, which is why the wool feels particularly soft.